sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 But wait, I would say.
 Let's do some gap analysis before signing this deal off the table.
 The problem here is the lack of the right attitude.
 We are engineers and we have to take each problem from a scientific mindset.
 Don't let emotions take that opportunity away.

-While you took the time to research these Product based companies and their interview processes on the Internet, it would be a good time to invest in knowing your self-worth.
-Meaning, what is the gap between what-you-already-know and where-you-have-to-reach to qualify for these Hi-tech company interviews.
+While you took the time to research these Product based IT companies and their interview processes on the Internet, it would be a good time to invest in knowing your self-worth.
+Meaning, what is the gap between what-you-already-know and where-you-have-to-reach to qualify for these Hi-tech product based software company interviews.
 Let's be honest here: we are not perfect and we have a long way to go.
 But that doesn't mean you should settle for average and never even try.

 As you would have guessed reading till here, the following skills are a must to appear for the interview: